Desert rat-kangaroo: Ecology and behaviour

 Caloprymnus campestris was solitary except for mothers with young offspring.
 It lived in nests built over shallow depressions in the ground.
 These nests were excavated or found and are crucial in the desert, where temperatures can be high, while relatively little brush or foliage is available for cover.
 The "pits" were lined with grass, which females carried to the nest with their tails.
 The nest would then be covered with twigs to provide cover from the scorching sun.
 Often, the desert rat kangaroo was found peeking out of the top of the nest to observe its surroundings.
 This species would spend most of the day taking cover in the nest, and emerge at dusk to feed.
 Thus, it was at least partially nocturnal.

 Diet

 The desert rat-kangaroo was mainly herbivorous, feeding on foliage and stems of desert vegetation, but has also been found to eat insects such as beetles and weevils.
+Biomechanical analysis of its skull indicated that its diet was more likely limited to softer vegetation.
 It was so independent of water, it even shunned the succulent plants of the sand hills.
 It was able to survive without any surface water while feeding on green plants.